-Overall, despite continued low growth in a number of important markets, the Aalborg Portland Holding Group expects in 2020 to be able to deliver earnings before depreciation and amortisation (EBITDA) which exceed the level reported in 2019.
+Against this background, the Aalborg Portland Holding Group expects consolidated earnings before depreciation and amortisation (EBITDA) to be higher than in 2020.

-These expectations are based on the known global economic growth conditions and do not take account of possible more stringent trade restrictions, possible increased spread of the Corona virus, or possible new or aggravated political tensions.
+These expectations are based on known and generally anticipated economic global growth conditions and do not take account of any tightened trade restrictions, possible increase in the prevalence or strength of the Covid-19 pandemic or any new or intensified political tensions.